NSAIDs: Pick Your Poison

 By Josh Bloom — Nov 01, 2024

-In the U.S., six non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used to manage pain and inflammation.
+In the U.S., six non-steroidal anti-inflammatory drugs (NSAIDs) are most commonly used to manage pain and inflammation.
 While this drug class is widely relied upon, it is also associated with gastrointestinal and cardiovascular risks.
 However, not all NSAIDs are the same; here’s a look at their key similarities and differences.

 Credit: Wikimedia Commons